firubi/gigachad-arch-installation/README.md

 Overview:
 > ![image](https://github.com/user-attachments/assets/06de0820-613b-439c-9fbb-d3911e1852d6)

+Alternatively, you may want a swap file instead which is more flexible.
+In that case, I would just make the root partition bigger to accomodate the swap file.
+You may also consider zram.

 ## Mounting
 Using this partition scheme, this is super simple.
 Make sure to mount root before boot:
 ```